 People sometimes buy sunglasses the way they buy fashion accessories—a new pair every year with an emphasis on style.
 However, a proper pair of sunglasses is critical for protecting your eyes from the damaging effects of ultraviolet (UV) radiation.
 Sunglasses can be fashionable, but they also need to be functional.

-Why People Need Sunglasses
+Why You Need Sunglasses

-What People Need In Sunglasses
+What You Need In Sunglasses

 - block 99 to 100 percent of both UV-A and UV-B radiation;

 - screen out 75 to 90 percent of visible light;

 - be well matched in color and absorption and free of distortion and imperfection; and

 - be gray to prevent any interference with good color vision.